Björn (Swedish king 829): Rimbert's account

 Ansgar had previously worked in Denmark with the consent of King Harald Klak, a protégé of Emperor Louis the Pious.
 In 829, Swedish ambassadors arrived to the court of Louis in Worms.
 Among other matters they told the Emperor that many people in their country wished to embrace the Christian religion, and that their king endorsed the arrival of proper teachers.
 The Emperor summoned Ansgar and ordered him to go the land of the Swedes and investigate whether people were indeed prepared to accept Christianity.
-Thus Ansgar tread the journey together with his companion Witbert, sailing with a party of merchants.
+Thus Ansgar tread the journey together with his companion Witmar, sailing with a party of merchants.
 When about half-way, the ships were attacked by Vikings and those on board had to save themselves on shore.
 The missionaries lost the gifts and possessions they had carried, but nevertheless decided to proceed.
 After traveling a long distance, mostly by foot, they arrived to the port of the kingdom which was called Birka, where they were friendly received by the king, whose name was Björn ("Tandem ad portum regni ipsorum, qui Byrca dicitur, pervenerunt, ubi benigne a rege, qui Bern vocabatur, suscepti sunt").
 Some scholars have called Björn "king of Birka", but this has no foundation in Rimbert's writings, as Rimbert merely writes that Ansgar went ashore in Birka, which was in King Björn's kingdom.

 According to the Vita, King Björn discussed the arrival of the missionaries with his men, then announced that they were free to preach.
 Apart from the numerous Christian prisoners at the place, several people seemed interested in the new faith.
 To these belonged Hergeir, the chief of the port, who was a prominent adviser to King Björn.
 After having been baptized, he built a church on his personal land.
 Ansgar stayed in Sweden for one and a half year and then returned to the Emperor's court in 831.
 Björn gave him a letter to bring to Louis, "written in the particular way of the Swedes", thus presumably with runic script.
 In his stead an auxiliary bishop, Gautbert, was appointed for Sweden.
 However, his activity was cut short several years later.
 An anti-Christian riot broke out, not supported by the king.
 Gautbert's nephew Nithard was killed, and Gautbert and his retainers driven out of the country.
 It is not explicitly said if Björn was still alive at the time.
 The account indicates that the Swedish king had limited control over people.